Season 1, Episode 47

 Well, I think you can transmit trauma.
 I mean, it’s starting to be seen now that the male sperm can transmit trauma to the offspring.
 So it’s seeing the science of it, like the quantum physics of it.
 We’re starting to see it in ways that we don’t understand.
 So there’s cases where for some reason, I’m coming up with this idea that sometimes people in transplantation, they’ll get a heart transplant and all of a sudden they’ll have this compulsive urge for pickles that they’ve never had before in their lives.
 So there’s an energy that we don’t understand.
 And then what the thing about that story is the person who died and donated their heart had this pickle fetish or whatever, or personality changes or whatever.
 So we have these things that were these autonomous beings.
 Our nervous system is like a blank slate.
 And I

-think we do come in with certain things, and I was talking about this in RAN Strategies’ podcast too, about our kids.
+I think we do come in with certain things, and I was talking about this in RAN Strategies’ podcast too, about our kids.

 Our kids are suffering, but it’s not our fault as parents.
 I think there’s this sense that we take agency and governorship over our kids and their problems, and sometimes our kids have a path that we can help shepherd them through.
 It’s not our fault, but that’s their path.
-And I have people that talk to me all the time, my child’s got juvenile rheumatoid arthritis or juvenile diabetes, and they’re in the hospital.
-It’s
+And I have people that talk to me all the time.
+My child’s got juvenile rheumatoid arthritis or juvenile diabetes, and they’re in the hospital.
+It’s like, it’s not your fault.
+It’s their path.
+For some reason, consciousness has given them this particular incarnation of human being, and I’m still having a hard time figuring out a way of describing how trauma gets into people.
+But there’s all sorts of evidence that it does.
+Right.

 Lorne Brown:

 The cherry blossom study mice, you talked about the sperm.
 That’s from some Holocaust studies.
-We’re just tagging the, I think the RRMNA and on the DNA, there’s also, where was my thought here on
+We’re just tagging the, I think the RRNA and on the DNA, there’s also, where was my thought here on

-Russell Kennedy: Inherited family trauma.
+Inherited family trauma.

 Lorne Brown:

 Yeah, the inherited family trauma.
 If your child, lets, because we don’t know, right?
 If they come into, as you said, conscious, they come in with this trauma that’s been brought in as a parent, it’s not their fault.
 However, it ties back to the very beginning.
 As a parent, can you love them?
 Can you see them?
 Can you hear them?
 Can you have compassion for them?
 How you’re going to, you use the word shepherd.
-How do you shepherd your child in that’s going through this is be the grownup, be the alpha parent.
+How do you shepherd your child in what’s going through this is to be the grownup, be the alpha parent.
 So they see you got this, so they don’t see the fear in your eyes.

 Russell Kennedy:

 Exactly.
 Yeah, exactly.
 I heard the other day it’s like you are a mosaic of your entire family.
 If you look back, you’re a mosaic of that.
-And there are people say all the time like, oh, he’s just like his uncle.
+And there are people who say all the time like, oh, he’s just like his uncle.
 He looks like him.
 He acts like him.
 I think there’s these programs that are put into us that we believe we are these idiosyncratic individuals, but really a lot of our lives, a lot of our personality, a lot of our tastes, our likes, our dislikes are already pre-programmed due to us.

 Lorne Brown:

 What are some of the body-based therapies that you like?
-I’ve heard you talk about doing the inner child work and finding the discomfort on your body.
+I’ve heard you talk about doing the inner child work and finding the discomfort in your body.
 You kind of mentioned acupuncture, something also to get you into your body.
 I’m curious if you have others you like.
-And I want to know if you’ve heard of David B’s work on T R e, the trauma release exercise, but he’s episode 38.
+And I want to know if you’ve heard of David B’s work on TRE, the trauma release exercise, but he’s episode 38.
 If not, check it out because it’s all about using the body and getting into a state where it starts to shake and tremor to release.
 Have you heard of his work as well?

 Russell Kennedy:

 Oh yeah.
 Yeah, for sure.
 I mean, if you look, Steven Por just talks about that too.
 If a gazelle gets chased by a lion and it escapes for about 20 minutes, it’ll just shake and then it’ll go off and do whatever gazelle’s do after that.
 So I think there is that mechanism in human beings as well.
 The problem with that is human beings also have this tremendous prefrontal cortex.
-The gazelle isn’t going to go, geez, that’s the lion that chase me.
+The gazelle isn’t going to go, geez, that’s the lion that chased me.
 I mean, it might, but the thing about human beings is we make these conscious structures, these worry structures that just don’t allow us to heal so we can release through the body.
 But for me, the real true thing is finding

 that younger version of you, finding the child in you.
 Everything else to me is kind of like a passive structure.
 And that can be kind of controversial, but I think we really have to see, hear, love, and protect that child, find them, find their eyes, see what they’re wearing, go back, have a picture of them, connect with them.
 That’s how we heal.
 Everything else is kind of what I call passive.
 So the active way of healing is to go back, find that child, find their eyes, connect with them, help them metabolize their trauma, see them, hear them, love them, and protect them.
 Show them that you’ll never leave them.
 That’s how you heal.
 The other stuff is helpful and it creates the fertile ground for that.
 But unless that final piece of connecting with your younger wounded self is there, you’re not going to heal.
-Now that’s maybe controversial, but that’s how I
+Now that’s maybe controversial, but that’s how I feel

 Lorne Brown:

-Feel.
 And so with that style, I like the work of John Bradshaw.
 Are there certain people that you like or styles?
 I recommend certain meditations for people to do inner child meditation, and we give them some language to connect with their inner child.
 I share with you, it’s my favorite modality, especially when it comes to reproductive health.
-Your style of inner child, or are there any anybody that has shaped the way you work that was inspirational for you?
+Your style of inner child, or is there anybody that has shaped the way you work that was inspirational for you?

 Russell Kennedy:

 I think Neufeld for sure, Bradshaw.
 Just people that go back and really look at that child without being too afraid of the repercussions in the scientific community.
 Because science, this is one of the things about science is like if you look at neuroscience in the last 20 years, the advancements that we’ve made have been unbelievable, incredible.
 But very little of those neuroscientific advancements have actually led to clinical changes in that sort of patient doctor, whatever therapist room.
 So I often say science will help you cope, but it’s really faith and connection that helps you heal.
-And we haven’t yet been able to kind of drill down into what
+And we haven’t yet been able to kind of drill down into what love is, drill down into what faith is.
+I mean, we can do FMR I scanners and we can see that there’s parts of our brain that in someone who’s really adept at worship, who’s really has a strong, strong, strong religious faith, we can start seeing structures in their brain that are, say, larger than the average person.

 But we haven’t really been able to really get the essence of faith or healing.
 And that’s why we need both.
 We need science to help us guide us along the way.
 But the bigger factor in healing is faith in your own recovery.
 It’s faith in your own self and faith in other people.
 Because I think the reason why we often become emotionally, physically sick is we’ve lost faith in our connection with other people,